 What is a TankTop?

 The Atkinson TankTop Offtake is an innovative solution for extracting oil or fuel from both above-ground and underground tanks.
-Recognised as a “best practice” by OFTEC, the regulatory authority for the oil heating industry, and further governed by BSI standards, the TankTop ensures safe and efficient fuel extraction.
+Top offtake systems incorporating an anti siphon valve are recognised as a “best practice” by the Environment agency.
+OFTEC, the regulatory authority for the oil heating industry, uses Building regulations and BSI standards as a frame work for installs, all of which advocate for best practice solutions where possible.
+The TankTop ensures safe and efficient fuel extraction.

 Important Features